a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/MapSubSections/enhanced-map-tiles.md

 ![horizontal-moving-platform.png](../../../assets/images/horizontal-moving-platform.png)

 This enhanced map tile is defined by the `HorizontalMovingPlatform` class.
 It is what it sounds like -- a platform that moves horizontally back and forth.
-The constructor for this class definitely has too much going on, but the goal was to create a platform a more generic class where any image could be used as the platform.
+The constructor for this class definitely has too much going on, but the goal was to create a more generic class where any image could be used as the platform.
 The level currently uses the above simple green platform image.

-For this class, a start and stop position are passed in, and the platform will just continually go back and forth.
+For this class, two locations are given to its constructor, and the platform will just continually move back and forth between those two points.
 The platform in game is set to a tile type of `JUMP_THROUGH_PLATFORM` which allows the player to stand on it but also allows the player to jump through it from below.

-While the player is standing on the platform, the `HorizontalMovingPlatform` class detects this in its `update` method and will adjust the player's x position to move along with the platform.
+If the player is standing on the platform, the `HorizontalMovingPlatform` class will perform special logic in its `update` method that will adjust the player's x position to move along with the platform.

 ![player-on-moving-platform.gif](../../../assets/images/player-on-moving-platform.gif)